By Dorene J. Stamper

 “Do you know what you’re going to say to her?”
 Serenity asked as they came near to the home.

 Serenity brought Jeanetta Lynn’s carpetbag close to her.
-Opening it up, she gazed at the box still wrapped in the brown paper held tightly with twine.
+Opening it up, she gazed at the box still wrapped in the brown paper.
 “Do you suppose it’s an evil box?”

 “I highly doubt it.
 Why would Auntie want us to have anything evil in our possession?”

 “I guess you’re right.
-This gives me the shivers, even though it’s still covered up with paper.”
+This gives me the shivers, even though we can't see it.”

 “Serenity, look up.
 Did you see that?”